 A reaction to commercially prepared tomato sauce does not always indicate a tomato allergy.
 Check the ingredient label; some tomato sauces -- especially flavored pasta sauces -- may contain products derived from milk or soy, two of the most common sources of food allergens.

-If you suspect you suffer from food allergies, see a doctor to determine which ones and receive advice on treatment.
+If you suspect you have food allergies, see a doctor to determine which ones and receive advice on treatment.
 If you are allergic to tomatoes, your doctor will probably suggest that you avoid eating them.
 Besides avoiding the fresh tomato in the produce aisle, also read ingredient labels to make sure the food causing your allergy is not listed there.
 Your doctor may also recommend that you be cautious about exposure to associated allergens, including peanuts, ragweed pollen, grass pollen and latex.
 For mild reactions, your doctor may recommend over-the-counter antihistamines or ointments.
 A history of severe reactions may require you to carry epinephrine, a prescription-only medicine for treating anaphlyaxis.

 - Rush University Medical Center: Pollen Allergy Food Syndrome